micklestick/poop-groop/project-design/class-diagrams/README.md

   - This function compares the two and returns a boolean value if the dbVersion is greater than the current local version

 - getData

+- makeObjectArray
+  - temporary function for creating an array of building objects to use for testing and development

+- aTestPoints
+  - temporary function for creating another specific array of building objects modeled off a specfic location for testing the floating tag points